Rubber Molding Guide: Types, Design & Industrial Applications

 Transfer molding is quite similar to compression molding, but the process consideration of the two methods differs significantly.

-1. Design and Geometry: Transfer molding uses simpler pre-forms than compression molding, and each pre-from is expected to fill hundreds of mold cavities.
-You can fill more cavities per production cycle compared to compression molding.
+Transfer molding uses simpler pre-forms than compression molding, and each pre-form is expected to fill hundreds of mold cavities.
+You can achieve higher cavity counts per production cycle compared to compression molding.
 Designs with lower cavity counts are better suited to other molding processes.

-3. Material Waste: Transfer molding has the highest material waste out of all the molding processes.
-The transfer pot will always have some leftover material called a flash pad.
+Transfer molding generates the highest material waste among all molding processes.
+The transfer pot often leaves residual material (flash pad) after each cycle.

-4. Cost: Transfer molding is most cost-effective when dealing with low-volume production runs like compression molding.
+Transfer molding is most cost-effective for low-volume production, similar to compression molding.

 Rubber Injection Molding (and LIM)

-Injection-molded rubber components have the highest precision and dimensional accuracy.
-LIM and regular injection molding share the same design considerations, as the two processes are identical.
+Injection-molded rubber components achieve the highest precision and dimensional accuracy.
+LIM and standard injection molding share identical design considerations.

-1. Geometry Designs: Injection molding can mold rubber into more complex mold designs, shapes, and designs.
-This is due to the high-pressure injection of molten rubber into the mold cavity.
+Injection molding enables complex geometries due to high-pressure injection of molten rubber into mold cavities.

 Inquire About Our Silicone and Plastic Products!